Humanities Labs

 Environmental Humanities Lab

-The HRC’s Environmental Humanities Lab is a convening ground centering humanistic inquiry in a broader field of transdisciplinary environmental scholarship.
+White text reading The HRC’s Environmental Humanities Lab is a convening ground centering humanistic inquiry in a broader field of transdisciplinary environmental scholarship.
 We understand Environmental Humanities as an interdisciplinary mode of inquiry that seeks to understand, interpret, and diagnose how social and cultural relationships with the natural world are mediated by texts, media, art, history, and embodied experience.

 Health Humanities Lab

-The HRC Health Humanities Lab fosters interdisciplinary and multidisciplinary research collaborations that center on better understanding and critiquing the systematic and structural inequities that produce health and healthcare disparities, and on imagining and enacting alternatives.
+White text reading 'Health Humanities Lab' on a dark blue background with swirling light blue particles.The HRC Health Humanities Lab fosters interdisciplinary and multidisciplinary research collaborations that center on better understanding and critiquing the systematic and structural inequities that produce health and healthcare disparities, and on imagining and enacting alternatives.
 The goal of the Health Humanities Lab is to bring fresh perspectives from the humanities, arts, and social sciences, as well as from the Richmond community and beyond, to advance individual and communal well being.

-Public Humanities Lab
+Public and Digital Humanities Lab

-The HRC Public Humanities Lab serves as a central hub for connecting students, faculty, staff, and other community practitioners engaged in the research, pedagogy, and practice of public humanities.
-The goal of the Public Humanities Lab is to foster the practice of collaborative work on history, heritage, and culture, connect humanistic inquiry with civic and cultural engagement, and to build sustainable relationships among VCU and its broader communities.
+White text reading 'Public & Digital Humanities Lab' on a dark purple background with a glowing pink grid patternThe HRC Public and Digital Humanities Lab serves as a central hub for connecting students, faculty, staff, and other community practitioners engaged in the research, pedagogy, and practice of public and digital humanities.
+The goal of the PDH Lab is to foster the practice of collaborative and innovative inquiry and teaching related to the public-facing dimensions of the humanities, whether in digital or other modalities.